 If used perfectly, the method failure rate for the female condom is 5%, meaning that with perfect use, 5 women out of 100 will become pregnant in the first year of use.
-With typical use, 21 women in 100 will become pregnant in the first year of use.1 This is mostly caused by not using the condom every time with intercourse or by not following the directions for use.
+With typical use, 21 women out of 100 will become pregnant in the first year of use.footnote 1 This is mostly caused by not using the condom every time with intercourse or by not following the directions for use.

 How well do they work to prevent sexually transmitted infections (STIs)?

 The female condom provides some protection of the genital area around the opening to the vagina during intercourse.
 And it may reduce the risk of getting or transmitting diseases such as genital herpes or genital warts.
-Some studies suggest that female condoms are as effective as male condoms in preventing STIs.2
+Some studies suggest that female condoms work as well as male condoms in preventing STIs.footnote 2

 How do you use a female condom?

-The female condom can be inserted up to 8 hours before sexual intercourse.
-It contains lubricant on the inside.
-It shouldn't be used with a male condom.
+You can insert a female condom up to 8 hours before sexual intercourse.
+This condom contains lubricant on the inside.
+Use a new condom each time you have intercourse.
+Don't use a female condom with a male condom.

-The female condom should be removed immediately after intercourse, while the woman is still lying down.
-The outside ring is twisted to close off the condom and hold the semen inside before the condom is removed.
+- Twist the open outside ring to close off the condom and hold the semen inside before the condom is removed.

 What are the advantages and disadvantages of female condoms?